Transverse Spin Structure Function g2(x, Q2 ) in the Valon model: Conclusion

 \section{Conclusion}

-We have used the valon model and calculated the transverse spin structure function for nucleon and deuteron.
-We offer a simple approach for calculating the twist-3 part of the transverse spin structure function.
-It is evident that our results for both the twist-2 part and for the full transverse spin structure functions are in good agreements with the experimental data.
-We have also provided a comparison of our results with other works.
+We have used the so-called valon model to calculate the transverse spin structure functions of the nucleon and the deuteron.
+To do so, we provide a simple approach for calculating the twist-3 part of the transverse spin structure function $\bar{g_{2}}(x,Q^{2)}$ in Mellin space.
+Furthermore, as a separate check on the validity of our approach, we have considered $g_{2}^{3He}(x,Q^{2})$ , where we have utilized some light cone momentum distribution and compared with the new data from \cite{Jlab2014}.
+Evidently our findings are in agreement with the experiment, rendering the conclusion that hadronic structure functions, both polarized and unpolarized, are nicely described in the valon representation.